fruit-testbed/p2p-update/README.md

 ``./serf event update "$`cat [FILE].torrent`"``.

+Users should, in most cases, avoid using this and use **submitfile.py** script described below - this handles torrent creation and download management for all nodes.

 These payloads are currently stored in **~/received-torrent.torrent**.

 Note that Serf user events have a 512 byte limit.
 Torrent files of just over 200 bytes can be reliably transmitted - further work is being done to establish the exact limit on this, and to hopefully increase this limit.

-## Managing new torrent files
+## Submitting a file

+**submitfile.py** allows a user to submit a file to be downloaded by other nodes in the swarm.
+This script copies the file to the transmission downloads directory, creates a torrent file and sends the data as a payload for the Serf 'update' event.

+**update.sh** writes a timestamp and event descriptor (`update`) to **events.log**, which will trigger torrent management and version checking in **agent.py**.

+## Automated management script

-**agent.py** is a management script to automate the process of torrenting and applying new update files for each node within the swarm.
-To run this script, use:
+**agent.py** is an active listening management script to automate the process of torrenting and applying new update files for each node within the swarm.
+To run this script, use the following command in a separate terminal instance:
-`$sudo python agent.py [FILE]`
+`$sudo python agent.py`

-Currently **agent.py** writes the received data to a torrent file based on the torrent file's creation date in the required transmission directory, then adds this new torrent file to the transmission daemon if it's the latest version.
-This version checking system works well for detecting outdated `.torrent` files which have been submitted to the agent, but it does not catch base files which have been submitted (eg. `update.pp`) due to the script automatically creating a torrent file when it detects a non-torrent file as an argument - these will automatically register as the newest update available.
+Currently **agent.py** does the following:
+    * Writes received torrent file data to **~/receivedtorrent.torrent**
+    * Creates a torrent file based on sent torrent creation date to the correct transmission directory
+    * Checks other torrent files in this directory to see if this is the newest torrent file available
+    * Adds new torrent to transmission-daemon if and only if this is the case
+    * Copies original file to transmission folder to allow seeding to take place

-This script will eventually be linked to Serf to actively listen for update events and apply updates once the full files have finished downloading.
-Improvements also should be made to the version checking system.
+This script will eventually also monitor downloads and apply the downloaded updates to the system.

-**_NOTE_**: lines 72 and 75 contain calls to `os.system` which require the user to enter the username and password information for their transmission client(s).
+**_NOTE_**: lines 77 and 80 contain calls to `os.system` which require the user to enter the username and password information for their transmission client(s).